Healthy Homes Assessment Pukerua Bay

 Home Assessments Pukerua Bay for Rental Properties

-• Does the subfloor space insulated and is a ground moisture barrier present?
+• Is the sub floor space covered in insulation and is there a ground water barrier in place?

 • Does the ceiling insulation require replacement or topping?

-• Can the unit heat up sufficient capacity?
+• Can the unit heat up enough capacity?

 home assessments for rental properties